sparckles/starfyre/docs/debug.md

 ### Introduction

-This document is intended for developers who want to setup a debugger for this project in VS Code.
+This document is intended for developers who want to setup a debugger for Starfyre in VS Code.

 ### ⚙️ Follow The Steps: